AzeemAnsari/React-Weather-App/README.md

 ## Introduction
 This is a code repository for the ReactJs Weather PWA.

-In this app, I have used https://openweathermap.org/api api and trending Neumorphism design.
+In this app, I have used https://openweathermap.org/api api and trending Neumorphism design, main challenge was to show the current time of the target city.

 ### Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server